shapesecurity/bandolier/README.md

-# Shift-Bundler
+# Shift Bundler

-Shift-Bundler bundles modules with dependencies specified using ES6 import/export statements as a single script that can run in an pre-ES6 JavaScript environment.
+The shift bundler takes modules with dependencies specified using ES6 import/export statements and returns a single script that can run in an pre-ES2015 JavaScript environment.

 ## Installation